Atulkhiyani0909/MailPlanner/README.md

 - **Automated Sending**: Use cron jobs to automatically send emails on your behalf at the right moment. ⏰✨

-- **Email Templates**: Reuse and customize beautiful email templates to make each campaign a breeze. 🎨📝

 - **AI Email Generator**: Feeling stuck?
 Let AI generate personalized emails for you!
 Just provide a few details, and the AI will craft a message that suits your needs. 🧠💌

 ## 💻 **Technologies Used**